-In 2008, key priority for IDF Europe was the launch and dissemination of the second edition of the diabetes policy audit as well as responding to the Commission's Food Labelling proposal, which is scheduled for adoption under the co-decision procedure by 2009.
+In 2008, key priority for IDF Europe was apart from the Policy Puzzle, to respond to the Commission's Food Labelling proposal, which is scheduled for adoption under the co-decision procedure by 2009.
 A new priority was to engage directly with the new EU Commissioner for Health, Androulla Vassiliou, following the departure of Markos Kyprianou in February 2008.
+The meeting took place on 3 November 2008, and we asked the Commissioner to prioritize diabetes in the Health Plans for 2009 and 2010.

-Moving towards 2009, IDF Europe also focussed its attention on the European Parliamentary elections in June 2009 and other institutional changes.
-This will not only mean many new MEPs, but also a new European Commission and potentially a new Commissioner for Health.
+In 2009, IDF Europe also focussed its attention on the European Parliamentary elections in June 2009 and other institutional changes.
+Many new MEP's were elected and we have secured the names of the newly elected Members of Parliament that are specifically interested in health issues.
+This project was carried out with FEND, EURADIA and PCD Europe.
 We shall have to build new relationships within the EU institutions and in particular to encourage the establishment of a new European Parliamentary Diabetes interest group.
 This should present opportunities for collaborating with other key diabetes stakeholders in our region.